 Submission via Easy Chair

-- Experiences, case studies, and lessons learned from designing socially (not)acceptable interactive systems.
+- Experiences, case studies, and lessons learned from designing socially (un)acceptable interactive systems.

-- Methodological contributions: conceptualizations, evaluation measures, design considerations, etc.
+- Method(ological) contributions e.g., conceptualizations, evaluation measures, design considerations.

-- Design/system contributions: interactive systems that provide socially acceptable qualities, provocative designs or breaching experiments.
+- Design/system contributions presenting interactive systems that feature socially (more) acceptable qualities, provocative designs or breaching experiments.

-- User Studies about social aspects of technology acceptance, use of interfaces in social context, etc.
+- User Studies social aspects of technology acceptance, use of interfaces in social context, etc.

 The workshop participants will be selected based on the submissions' relevance to the workshop topic and their potential to engender insightful discussion at the workshop.